Pokeglitch/poketre2/abstract-rgbds/README.md

 Each Interface has 4 different parameters which can be used to define attributes to an Instance of this Interface

 These parameters are:
-  * property
-    * To attach a property to the Instance
+  * `property` - To attach a property to the Instance
-  * method
-    * To attach a method to the Instance
+  * `method` - To attach a method to the Instance
-  * from
-    * To assign a callback method for returning to Instance from a particular Interface
+  * `from` - To assign a callback method for returning to Instance from a particular Interface
-  * forward
-    * To permit methods to be passed through to the next level of the Interface stack
+  * `forward` - To permit methods to be passed through to the next level of the Interface stack

 Each Instance of an Interface is also automatically assigned the following properties:
-  * Name - The name of the Instance
+  * `Name` - The name of the Instance
-  * Isolate - Whether or not methods higher up the Interface stack are accessible
+  * `Isolate` - Whether or not methods higher up the Interface stack are accessible
     * Default: `true`

-The standard is to assign properties to an instance is with #, and to assign macros to an instance with @
+The standard is to assign properties to an instance is with `#`, and to assign macros to an instance with `@`

 While not mandatory, the standard for all pre-defined Contexts is to automatically adds the reference to the Instance self as the first argument to all method calls.
 (Same as how Python handles Classes).